- 3/4 cup sugar

 - 1/4 cup reduced-fat whipped topping

 - In a large saucepan, combine sugar and cocoa.
 Gradually add milk, reserving 2 tablespoons for blending; cook and stir until heated through and sugar is dissolved.
 Remove from the heat and let cool.

-- Transfer to an 8-in.-square dish.
-Freeze 2 hours or until edges begin to firm.
+- Transfer to an 8-in. square dish.
+Freeze for 2 hours or until edges begin to firm.
 Stir and return to freezer.
 Freeze 4 hours longer or until firm.